-Severe aortic valve stenosis (AS) is the most common valvular heart disease in the elderly in the Western countries and Asia that gradually progresses valve calcification and eventually causes heart failure.^{1,2} The interaction between the heart and the brain is important in the elderly with multiple co-morbidities,3 because the two important organ systems share many pathophysiological mechanisms.3 Indeed, cognitive impairment is frequently noted in patients with AS.^{4,5,6} Although severe AS is conventionally treated with surgical aortic valve replacement, the less invasive transcatheter aortic valve implantation (TAVI) has been developed for such elderly frail patients at high surgical risks.7
+Severe aortic valve stenosis (AS) is the most common valvular heart disease in the elderly in Western countries and Asia that gradually leads to progression of valve calcification and eventually causes heart failure^{1,2}.
+The interaction between the heart and the brain is important in the elderly with multiple comorbidities3, because the two important organ systems share many pathophysiological mechanisms3.
+Indeed, cognitive impairment is frequently noted in patients with AS4-6.
+Although severe AS is conventionally treated with surgical aortic valve replacement, the less invasive transcatheter aortic valve implantation (TAVI) has been developed for such elderly frail patients at high surgical risk7.

-Previous studies examined cognitive functions and diffusion-weighted magnetic resonance imaging (DW-MRI) in patients with severe AS who underwent TAVI.^{4,8} Notably, recent studies have demonstrated that some patients with severe AS showed improved cognitive functions after TAVI.^{5,9} However, detailed mechanisms for the improvement after TAVI remain to be examined.
-Notably, cerebral perfusion has been regarded as an important pathophysiological factor of the heart and brain interactions.3 We and others previously demonstrated that brain perfusion single-photon emission computed tomography (SPECT) is a useful imaging technique to evaluate regional cerebral perfusion and its relevance to cognitive impairment or stress cardiomyopathy.^{10,11}
+Previous studies have examined cognitive functions and diffusion-weighted magnetic resonance imaging (DW-MRI) in patients with severe AS who underwent TAVI^{4,8}.
+Notably, recent studies have demonstrated that some patients with severe AS showed improved cognitive functions after TAVI^{5,9}.
+However, detailed mechanisms for the improvement after TAVI remain to be examined.
+Notably, cerebral perfusion has been regarded as an important pathophysiological factor of the heart and brain interactions3.
+We and others have previously demonstrated that brain perfusion single-photon emission computed tomography (SPECT) is a useful imaging technique to evaluate regional cerebral perfusion and its relevance to cognitive impairment or stress cardiomyopathy^{10,11}.

-In the present study, we thus tested our hypothesis that TAVI increases CBF associated with increased cardiac output (CO) with a resultant improvement of cognitive functions in elderly patients with severe AS, using brain perfusion SPECT imaging before and 3 months after TAVI.
+In the present study, we tested our hypothesis that TAVI increases CBF associated with increased cardiac output (CO) with a resultant improvement of cognitive functions in elderly patients with severe AS, using brain perfusion SPECT imaging before and three months after TAVI.